Zeko has been an online writer for over nine years. She is a former academic researcher and writes about a wide variety of topics.

 Help Hearing the TV

 Watching television and movies can be such a pleasure as we get older.
 For older people who live with others, however, it can be difficult to negotiate a volume that works for everyone.
 An excellent gift that will allow people with hearing loss to listen at their own volume without disturbing anyone else is a TV listening device.

 There are a number of TV listening devices on the market that can help an elderly person hear the TV better, but the best options available today are the wireless radio frequency systems.
 There are others that use infrared technology instead of radio frequency, but they have a drawback that can be very annoying.
 An infrared signal is “line of sight,” which means a person needs to be in front of the transmitter, with nothing in the way, in order to hear the TV properly.
 If they turn their head to the side, to look out of the window, for example, they will lose the audio for a second.
 In comparison, a radio frequency signal can transmit through walls or obstructions.

-Unisar makes some of the best TV listening products and uses wireless radio frequency digital technology (mono or stereo), which means that a person can walk into another room and will still be able to hear the TV.
-Another useful feature that a senior would appreciate in this device is the built-in microphone that amplifies the sounds around you, thus, allowing them to also hear conversations in the room.
+The Unisar TV listening devices are some of the best options, because they use wireless radio frequency digital technology (mono or stereo), which means that a person can walk into another room and will still be able to hear the TV.
+Another useful feature that a senior would appreciate in these devices is the built-in microphone that amplifies the sounds around you, thus, allowing them to also hear conversations in the room.